Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

-As mentioned, the target domain data can come sequentially.
-Hence, this problem assume the target data are sequential and can be from different classes, which is also called \textit{online transfer learning}, and closely related to \textit{lifelong learning}.
+This problem assumes the target data are sequential and can be from different classes, which is also called \textit{sequential/online transfer learning}, and closely related to \textit{lifelong learning} \cite{Thrun1998,Ruvolo2013,Li2016a}.
 Both concepts focus on the continuous learning processes for evolving tasks.
-However, the online transfer learning emphasize on the performance on the target data (without sufficient target training data), but lifelong learning tries to improve the future target task (with sufficient target training data) as well as all the past tasks~\cite{Chen2015c}.
+However, sequential/online transfer learning emphasizes on how to improve the target domain performance (without sufficient target training data), but lifelong learning tries to improve the future target task (with sufficient target training data) as well as all the past tasks \cite{Chen2015c}.
 Also, the lifelong learning can be seen as incremental/online multi-task learning.